StackPointCloud/terraform/website/source/docs/providers/oneandone/r/oneandone_monitoring_policy.html.markdown

 * `name` - (Required) [string] The name of the VPN.
 * `description` - (Optional) [string] Description for the VPN
 * `email` - (Optional) [String]  Email address to which notifications monitoring system will send
 * `agent- (Required)[Boolean] Indicates which monitoring type will be used.
-True - this monitoring type, you must install an agent on the server.
-False - monitor a server without installing an agent, then you cannot retrieve information such as free hard disk space or ongoing process.
+True: To use this monitoring type, you must install an agent on the server.
+False: Monitor a server without installing an agent.
+Note: If you do not install an agent, you cannot retrieve information such as free hard disk space or ongoing processes.

 Monitoring Policy Thresholds (`thresholds`) support the following: